 - First up – the chocolate!
 Use the good stuff here (like the best you can afford), because it’s the base of our truffles and if you use sub-par chocolate, you will have subpar truffles.
 I used a 70% dark chocolate, but you can go lighter or darker depending on preference.
 Make sure your chocolate is dairy-free to keep these Paleo + vegan!

-- Canned coconut milk is used as a cream replacement to make ganache for these truffles.
+- We use canned coconut milk a cream replacement to make ganache for these truffles.
 I used full-fat and recommend you do the same for the richest, creamiest truffles, but lite will do in a pinch.

-- Our third ingredients is toasted almonds, chopped up super fine to add bits of crunch.
+- Toasted almonds, chopped up super fine to add bits of crunch.
 I used almonds from Diamond of California because I know any nuts I get from Diamond are going to be high quality and tasty.
 Toasting the almonds is key for the best flavor, so don’t skip that step.

 - Flaky sea salt is the last ingredient you’ve gotta have.
 Regular salt just doesn’t do the trick here.
 By using the bigger flakes of sea salt like Maldon, you get the crunchy texture and bursts of salty flavor, which is the perfect complement to the dark chocolate.
 It’s also essential for sprinkling on top of the truffles!

-These salted almond chocolate truffles need to be kept in the fridge and they’ll last a couple weeks…but I doubt they’ll last that long to begin with!
-These are perfect for holiday gifting, and you can always double the batch to make extras – no one can turn down a box of chocolate during the holidays, right?
+You’ll want to keep these salted almond chocolate truffles in the fridge.
+They’ll last a couple weeks.
+But, I doubt they’ll last that long to begin with!
+These are perfect for holiday gifting.
+Plus, you can always double the batch to make extras.
+No one can turn down a box of chocolate during the holidays, right?